 In early 2018, the Vahana prototype had its first successful full-scale flight test.
-It wasn’t much — the 20-foot aircraft simply rose 16 feet into the air, and stayed there for 53 seconds.
+It wasn’t much — the 20-foot aircraft simply rose 16 feet into the air and stayed there for 53 seconds.
 However, it did this entirely with the autopilot technology.
-Airbus has flown about 50 test flights since, and says its on track for a 2020 debut, but its plans might have changed — we’re still waiting for an update on this project.
+Airbus has flown about 50 test flights since, and it said it was on track for a 2020 debut, but its plans might have changed — we’re still waiting for an update on this project.

 The Volocopter 2X’s design is ambitious — and it looks really cool.
 Developed in Germany, it features 18 battery-powered rotors controlled via a single joystick.
 We’d say that the whole thing isn’t very practical, but the firm made a full-sized test model and ran it across the stage at CES 2018, thanks to a little sponsorship by Intel.

-The 2X can carry two passengers; it has a flight time of 30 minutes, and a range of 17 miles between charge centers.
+The 2X can carry two passengers.
+It has a flight time of 30 minutes and a range of 17 miles between charge centers.
 Intel’s work on the project includes complex tech, such as four independent sensor units to control positioning, nine different electric battery packs with built-in redundancies, and even a parachute stowed on top of the vehicle in case something goes wrong.
-It’s no wonder Volocopter is Dubai’s latest pick for its upcoming air taxi fleet (although Dubai has dumped other prototypes in the past, so it’s not a guaranteed deal).
+It’s no wonder Volocopter is Dubai’s latest pick for its upcoming air taxi fleet (although city officials have dumped other prototypes in the past, so it’s not a guaranteed deal).

 Volocopter showed off the 2X by taking it on a two-minute flight above Singapore in October 2019.

-The SureFly is a robust VTOL aimed at commercial operators and consumers looking for a durable, self-controlled flying experience — and don’t mind paying around $200,000 per unit.
+The SureFly is a robust VTOL aimed at commercial operators and consumers looking for a durable, self-controlled flying experience — and who don’t mind paying around $200,000 per unit.
 It was developed by Workhorse, but the company sold its aviation division to Moog for $4 million in November 2019 after multimillion-dollar losses.
 Digital Trends understands that SureFly’s development continues.